Tayyab304/tayyab304/README.md

 - Actively contributed in **Agile/Scrum teams**, reducing feature delivery cycle time by **15%**.
 - Managed TestFlight deployments and internal testing workflows.
 - Conducted code reviews and collaborated closely with backend and product teams.
+- Migrated key networking flows from completion-handler callbacks to Swift Async/Await, reducing callback nesting and improving code readability across the team.

 ---

 ### 🛠 IT Support (Werkstudent) — Biebelhausener Mühle
-🗓 Mar 2025 – Nov 2025 | Germany
+🗓 Mar 2025 – Mar 2025 | Germany

 - Supported POS system rollouts across **30+ branches** with <2% downtime.
 - Automated diagnostics and setup workflows, saving **4+ hours per week**.
 - Resolved **70% of issues on first response**.
-- Developed an **Android tablet app using Kotlin**, integrating WebView and NFC.
+- Designed and shipped an internal **Android tablet app using Kotlin**, featuring WebView-based content display and NFC tap-to-action for store   workflows, as the sole developer from spec to deployment.

 ---